Department of Biology

 BIO 226 (Parasitology)

-Senior Seminar (one course credit): Usually, BIO 401 is taken during the first semester of the senior year.
-Students who will be off-campus during the first semester of their senior year should take BIO 401 during the first semester of their junior year.
+Senior Seminar (one course credit): Usually, BIO 401 is taken during the fall semester of the senior year.
+Students who will be off-campus during the first semester of their senior year should take BIO 401 during the fall semester of their junior year.

 Students interested in biological research are encouraged to undertake Independent Study (BIO 387, 388) during their junior or senior year.
 Well-prepared students may begin Biology Independent Study before their junior year.